Turkey locates bodies of pilots of downed jet

 Relations between Ankara and Damascus hit a new low after Syria shot down the Turkish reconnaissance plane over the Mediterranean on June 22, prompting a sharp rebuke from Turkey, which said it would respond "decisively".

-The military has been searching for the pilots and this week brought in a specialized ship to recover the wreckage of their plane, some 1,000 meters (3,300 feet) underwater.
+The military has been searching for the pilots and this week brought in a specialised ship to recover the wreckage of their plane, some 1,000 metres (3,300 feet) underwater.

 It named the pilots as Air Force Captain Gokhan Ertan and Air Force Lieutenant Hasan Huseyin Aksoy.
 The military did not specify where the bodies were found, but there has been no report that the pilots ejected from the plane.